AI governance for Australian schools.

 |---|---|---|---|---|---|

 The operational task is to issue a phishing-awareness alert to staff, students and families now, and to verify whether the school is downstream of Canvas through any integrated edtech vendors.
-The OAIC's separate sharpening of APP 3 guidance (13 May) on data minimisation, and the Mount Lilydale payment-system breach (1 May, parent credit cards exposed), compound the concentration risk on any Tier-1 vendor.
+The OAIC's separate sharpening of APP 3 guidance (13 May) on data minimisation compounds the concentration risk on any Tier-1 vendor.

 Worth checking — Is your school a Canvas customer, or downstream of any Canvas-integrated service?
 When was the third-party data flow map last updated?
 Has a phishing-awareness alert been issued to staff and families?

 The Federal Budget allocates $40.4M to strengthen NCCD disability funding compliance and integrity, with a stated $463M savings target over four years.
 Improved data collection, clarified NCCD guidelines, and active targeting of "over-allocated or accumulated funding" are all in scope.
 Independent Schools Australia CEO Graham Catt has publicly raised concerns about the impact on independent schools, which rely significantly on NCCD loading.
-The accompanying BFSA measure (Commonwealth SRS share to 25% by 2034, $407.5M additional) is the structural funding signal sitting alongside.
+The accompanying BFSA measure (Commonwealth SRS share to 25% by 2034, putting signatory jurisdictions' public schools on track to 100% of the SRS) is the structural funding signal sitting alongside.

 This is the highest-impact 2026-27 Budget measure for the sector at Score 10.
 Independent schools with extensive, substantial, or supplementary disability adjustment claims are now subject to increased compliance scrutiny.
 Documentation and audit trails need to be current, defensible, and aligned to the forthcoming clarified guidelines.
 Any school carrying accumulated unspent disability loading could face clawback.
 The BFSA framing around public schools reaching 100% SRS is worth watching for whether attached accountability conditions extend to non-government schools in future review cycles.